-Best Child Bike Seat of 2020
+Best Child Bike Seat

 The Thule Yepp Maxi is a bike seat that attaches to the rear of the bike seat attaching easily to the seat post.
 This option's seating area is a soft, flexible material that is soft and squishy for comfort and bendable to resist breaking on impact.
 We like the bright color, simple attachment, anti-theft locking, and comfort features not included with all competitors.
 This seat is high-quality and has a longer life than most competitors, with a broader passenger weight range.
 It also has variable seat placement and recline adjustments for comfort.

 This product is more expensive than the majority of the competition in this review.
 However, we feel the seats's longevity and quality justify the price if you plan to use it frequently and your budget allows.
 We believe this is an excellent choice for families who frequent bike use and plan to have regular outdoor adventures with their children on a bike.

 If you are looking for a rear placement kids' bike seat, the Thule Yepp Mini is a top contender.
 This somewhat flexible option is brightly colored, has adjustable stirrups, and a quick attachment that locks to the bike to avoid potential theft.
 The seat is smaller than the Maxi and has a lower passenger weight range.

 Given the front placement and lower weight range, this seat has a shorter lifespan than the other Thule we tested, which could impact your decision to select it over the rear seater.
 This seat is also somewhat more expensive, and families on tighter budgets may want to look elsewhere.
 However, we think this is a top-quality option for parents who prefer the front placement on a bike and could be the right choice if you plan to transition your little one to a bike of their own when they outgrow the weight limit.